 This technology, from Analog Devices, uses oversampling and advanced techniques such as multi-bit sigma-delta processing and bitshuffling to improve converter performance by moving converter noise to an area of the spectrum where it can be removed by an analog filter.
 This improves the accuracy of signal representation, allowing images to be displayed at much higher resolutions.

-The most popular 5.1 channel home theater sound system.
-An improvement over Dolby® Pro Logic® in that it offers: 1) Full frequency response in all channels (3 Hz — 20 kHz), 2) discrete surround channels, and 3) a separate track for bass, only, called the Low-Frequency Effects channel.
+The most popular 5.1-channel home theater sound system.
+An improvement over Dolby® Pro Logic® offering: 1) Full frequency response in all channels (3 Hz — 20 kHz), 2) discrete surround channels, and 3) a separate track for bass, only, called the Low-Frequency Effects channel.

 DTS Digital Surround™

 DTS Digital Surround™ was developed to replace the analog soundtracks of movies with a multichannel digital sound track.
 This system produces practically distortion-free 6-channel sound (front left and right, center, surround left and right and subwoofer low frequency effect channels for a total of 5.1-channels).

 DivX is the video compression codec developed by DivX Networks and based on the MPEG-4 compression format.
 Its balance of high video quality and low bit rate has made it very popular and quickly established it as the best home video format thus far.
 The ability to play it on newer DVD models continues to add to its popularity as DivX Networks advances its support to many new household products.
 This compression technology has the potential for expanding the ways we view video media in much the way MP3 has given us many new ways to listen to music.